Superman curse: Margot Kidder

 Margot Kidder, who played Superman's love interest Lois Lane opposite Christopher Reeve, had bipolar disorder.
 In April 1996, she went missing for several days and was found by police in a paranoid, delusional state.

 Kidder dismissed the notion of a curse, remarking in a 2002 interview: "That is all newspaper-created rubbish.
 The idea cracks me up.
 What about the luck of Superman?
 When my car crashed this August, if I hadn't hit a telegraph pole after rolling three times, I would have dropped down a 50ft to 60ft ravine.
 Why don't people focus on that?"

-Kidder died on May 13, 2018 in Livingston, Montana after a drug and alcohol overdose.
-Her death was ruled a suicide.
+Kidder aged 69 died on May 13, 2018, in Livingston, Montana.
+A coroner ruled her death a suicide, stating that she died as a result of a self-inflicted drug and alcohol overdose.

 Richard Pryor

-Comedian Richard Pryor, who had previously had a drug addiction that led to a near-fatal suicide attempt, starred as villain Gus Gorman in 1983’s Superman III, but later took Superman's side near the end of the film and became a hero.
+Comedian Richard Pryor, who starred as Gus Gorman in Superman III, previously had a drug addiction that led to a near-fatal suicide attempt.
 Three years later, he was diagnosed with multiple sclerosis.
 He died of a heart attack on December 10, 2005 at the age of 65.